Rev. Dr. Kip Laxson, Senior Pastor

-Some people know early on what God has in store for them.
-Reverend Doctor Kip Laxson knew that he was going to be a United Methodist Minister when he was just 10.
-Kip was serving as an acolyte in his hometown church in Athens, Alabama when the minister pulled him aside one sunny, Sunday morning.
+Some people–like Kip Laxson–know early on what their life’s vocation will be.
+When he was 10, Kip was serving as an acolyte in his hometown church in Athens, Alabama when the minister pulled him aside one sunny, Sunday morning.
 “He patted me on the head and said he hoped I would consider being a preacher,” he says.
-“Right then and there I knew my life’s vocation.”
+“Right then and there I knew I wanted to be a United Methodist Minister.”
 Now, more than 30 years after preaching his first sermon, Kip says he couldn’t imagine doing anything else.
 “I find joy and fulfillment in this role each and every day.”

 Kip obtained his Bachelor of Arts degree in Religion and Philosophy from Trevecca Nazarene University in Nashville, Tennessee; he holds a Master of Divinity degree from The Divinity School at Vanderbilt University in Nashville; and he obtained a Doctor of Ministry degree from The Episcopal School of Theology at The University of the South, Sewanee, Tennessee.
 He has been the senior pastor at Asbury United Methodist Church since 2010.